 Applicants must have gained a Bsc Hons second class upper (2:1 classification minimum) in a science based course which has provided substantial background in core science subjects in particular biochemistry and also physiology or equivalent science subjects from a recognised institution or demonstrate their ability to undertake the course through the accreditation of prior experiential learning.
-All applications are screened on a case by case basis.

 Months of entry

 The overall aim of this master's programme is to provide science graduates with core knowledge and skills to practice as a dietitian and develop advanced research skills.
 Registered dietitians are qualified health professionals who assess diagnose and treat diet and nutrition problems both at individual and population level.
 Dietitians use the most up to date research on diet and health which they translate into practical guidance to enable people to make appropriate lifestyle and food choices.

 This course is an intensive 20 Masters taught course designed to provide a scientific base in the study of food and nutrition and the effect of diet and health on wellbeing.
 On completion of this course graduates will be qualified to work as a dietitian and be eligible to register with HCPC/CORU.
 Graduates will also have advanced research skills having completed an independent reasearch project as part of this degree.

 This course is designed for pre-registration training in Dietetics.
 It is not aimed at qualified dietitians wishing to take a masters research degree.
 Qualified dietitians are encouraged to apply for the MSc Human Nutrition.

 Qualification and course duration